k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 An entity is marked as Failed if its process fails or if a child ID fails.
 For example, a Customer ID is marked as Failed if a copy of a billing subscriber fails.
 The Failed Entities List tab displays both statuses:

-- Copy Entity Status, marked as Failed if the task execution fails to process the entity ID.
+- Entity Status, marked as Failed if the task execution fails to process the entity ID.
-- Copy Hierarchy Data Status, marked as Failed if the task execution fails to process a child ID.
+- Hierarchy Data Status, marked as Failed if the task execution fails to process a child ID.

 ![failed entities](images/failed_entities_tab.png)